FarronF/limerick-council-meetings/meetings/2019/05/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th April 2019.md

 out on Thomas Street and Catherine Street, at a cost of €4.3 million, which has seen the

-development of a cafe quarter within the prime city centre retail area.--- 7
+development of a cafe quarter within the prime city centre retail area.
+---
+7

 The Limerick 2030 Economic and Spatial Plan adopted in 2014, endorsed the Limerick City